-Noticeable changes in consciousness and perception are often associated with close proximity to death
+Changes in consciousness and perception can be associated with close proximity to death

 The feelings a person diagnosed with mesothelioma experiences throughout their last days are highly dependant on their attitude towards death.
 While some people will become increasingly anxious, restless, and angry, others will seem very calm, peaceful, and content.
 Many mesothelioma patients will also strive to take care of any unfinished business they may have, such as visiting certain people or places, discussing with a religious figure, offering some of their belongings – particularly special items with sentimental value – to their family members or close friends, getting their will in order or buying gifts for their loved ones.